 3. Lentigo - this develop usually after adolescence.
 They are usually multiple(hence callded lentigines) and are grey-brown rather than dark.

-For thicker melanomas, sentinel lymph node biopsy may also need to be done to give more prognostic information and guide further treatment.
+For thicker melanomas(1-4mm thick), SENTINEL LYMPH NODE may also need to be done to give more prognostic information and guide further treatment.

 5 year survival - over 90%

 Dr LP Cheah has a long-standing interest in dermatology and surgery on the skin.
 As a 4th year medical student, he won the Herman Lawrence Prize in Dermatology at the University of Melbourne(this prize is open to medical students from the 4th - 6th year and usually won by students in the 6th/final year).
 He also did his Advanced Study Unit in Melanoma.
 During his surgical training, he has also trained under plastic surgeons in Australia and UK and is familiar with plastic surgical techniques for the skin(eg local flaps to close defects in face/nose/lip/leg, skin grafts).
 A significant portion of his current work involves treating skin lesions/cancers.

 Dr LP Cheah also has patients whom he sees & operates on privately who also attends review at the Peter Mac Melanoma Unit.